epigraphy-info/epigraphy-info/meeting_pages/workshop_8.md

 **Restoring lacunae in Ancient Greek Dialectial Inscriptions Using AI techniques**

-*Antonio Brunello, Alessandro Locaputo, Valentina Mignosa, Nicola Saccomanno, Giuseppe Serra, Maddalena Luisa Zunino (Udine)*
+*Andrea Brunello, Alessandro Locaputo, Valentina Mignosa, Nicola Saccomanno, Giuseppe Serra, Maddalena Luisa Zunino (Udine)*

 The aim of LACUNAE is to apply artificial intelligence to support the process of restoring gaps in  Archaic and Classical epigraphic texts written in different dialects and alphabets, i.e. documents  whose small number and peculiar linguistic features pose specific methodological problems.
 Due to the specific nature of the chosen documents, the project aims to develop a tool capable of  taking into account literary sources in addition to epigraphic ones in the restoration process and,  above all, of retrieving texts - both epigraphic and literary - relevant to the document under study  in order to fill in the gaps.
 Our starting point for this purpose is first and foremost the models that  represent the state of the art tools used today, i.e. Ithaca and Ancient Greek BERT.
 In our paper we intend to present the preliminary results of the work carried out on Greek dialect  inscriptions, while also discussing the methodological criticisms of the work and the strengths and  weaknesses of the algorithms used.
 Our discussion will focus on evaluating the performance of  the models across different dialects at different levels of granularity, and on testing new examples  not yet seen by them.
 Finally, we will offer recommendations to address and improve the identified  critical aspects of the models.